 Israeli occupation of the West Bank has throughout the years been characterized by its policy of incremental or creeping annexation, achieved by implementing long-term changes to West Bank territory.
 The most prominent example for this de-facto annexation policy is the establishment and cultivation of Israeli settlements in the occupied territory, usurping land and natural resources far and wide.

-A marked shift in Israel’s incremental annexation of the West Bank occurred during the 20th Knesset (March 31, 2015 – April 28, 2019) with the transition from de-facto annexation to de-jure annexation.
-Sixty bills pertaining to annexation were proposed during the 20th Knesset.
-Of these sixty bills, eight were approved and became law in Israel.
+A marked shift in Israel’s incremental annexation of the West Bank occurred during the 20th Knesset and all the Knessets that followed it with the transition from de-facto annexation to de-jure annexation.
+137 bills pertaining to annexation were proposed since the 20th Knesset.
+Of these bills, nine were approved and became law in Israel.
 The significance of this data is that the Israel Knesset regards itself as the legislative authority in the West Bank and the sovereign there.

 Members of Knesset are the Israel public’s elected representatives in the Knesset the Israeli legislature.
 Millions of Palestinian residents of the West Bank, in contrast, are not Israeli citizens and do not have the right to vote; therefore, their interests are not represented in the Knesset and they lack the ability to influence Israel’s policy.
 The military commander is authorized by international law to consider only the interests of the occupied civilian population and military needs; the Knesset weighs a much wider range of issues and interests and is not obligated to consider the interests of the Palestinians, who do not have representation in the Knesset.